mitranim/mitranim.github.io/templates/posts/lang-case-conventions.md

 At some point, we at Purelab were using Clojure and Datomic to build apps.
 Clojure symbols (Lisp equivalent of identifiers) use `kebab-case` and may contain operator characters such as `-?`.
 Booleans are expected to end with a question: `hidden?` instead of `is_hidden`.

-Datomic has its own idiosyncrasy: column names are global and include the entity type.
+Datomic has its own idiosyncrasy: column names are globally scoped and include the entity type.
 So, instead of this:

 ```sql
 create table persons (is_email_verified bool not null default false);